AugustoL/BKCVote/README.md

 This command will delete all the blockchain data, use it if you want to start a new blockchain from genesis block, after running this command you will need to init the blockchain before start mining with `npm run bkc-init && npm run bkc-mine`.

-#### Contracts

-`npm run bkc-contracts`

-This task will take all the contracts from the ./contracts folder and add copy the source code on the contracts.json file to be readable by the app.

 ## Create Simulated Election

 1. Remove all content on blockchain/geth folder, generate the accounts, init the genesis block and start mining: